John's Lane Church: History

 The original hospital on the site was constructed by Aelred the Palmer, a Norman living in Dublin, after returning from a pilgrimage to the Holy Land.
 He founded a monastery of Crossed Friars under the Rule of St. Augustine who would also manage a hospital close by, the Hospital of St. John of Jerusalem.
 The monastery was dedicated to St. John the Baptist and stood just outside the city walls, and so was known as St. John's church without Newgate (Johannis Baptistae extra portem novem dublinensis).

 In 1316 Edward Bruce marched towards Dublin at the head of his army, with the intention of besieging the city.
 The Dublin citizens, to prevent any danger from his approach and by common consent, set fire to Thomas Street.
 However, the flames laid hold of St. John's church and burned it to the ground, together with all the nearby suburbs.

+The site is noted as "Johns House" on John Speed's Map of Dublin (1610).

 About the commencement of the 18th century, an Augustinian Prior rented for their use as a chapel a stable on the western side of St. John's Tower, a surviving fragment of the hospital.
 About 1740, on the site of part of the hospital, was erected a small church 60 ft by 24 ft, which was considerably extended 40 years later.

 In 1860 it was decided to build a new church.
 The architect was Edward Welby Pugin, whose father was Augustus Welby Pugin, and assisted by his Irish partner and brother-in-law George C. Ashlin a native of Cork.

-The remains of the medieval church were demolished and at the time there was the remains of the 'Magdalen' tower from the old church which stood where the high altar stands today.
+The remains of the medieval church were demolished and at the time there were the remains of the 'Magdalen' tower from the old church which stood where the high altar stands today.

 Construction on the modern church was commenced at Easter 1862 under the leadership of Fr.
 Martin Crane, and it took 33 years to complete.
 One problem was that the foreman and many of the workmen were Fenians, who got in trouble with the authorities in 1865 and afterwards.
-For this reason the church was nicknamed "The Fenian Church".
+For this reason, the church was nicknamed "The Fenian Church".

-The spire, designed by William Hague, and roof were completed in 1874, when the church was opened for masses.
+The spire, designed by William Hague, and roof were completed in 1874 when the church was opened for Masses.
 The exterior was completed by 1895 and the interior by 1911.

 The sculptor Patrick Courtney worked on the internal altar and stone works of the church.
 The tradition of sculptor/stonemason has continued on down through the Courtney generations at their premises at 9 Thomas Street, and later by the sons and grandsons at Francis Street, Dublin 8.